 Herbs (1 each)-thyme, rosemary, sage, oregano, and flat leaf parsley

 2 tomatoes-1 Roma type for sauces and 1 slicer type for salads

 2 sweet pepper plants

-8 red onions (you can substitute Egyptian walking onions)
+8 red onions (you can substitute Egyptian walking onions for a summer garden)

 Arugula, spinach and lettuce scatter sown